Training Module

 Does your business impact analysis fail to guide effective business continuity design?

-This training module teaches how to conduct ISO 22301‑aligned BIA, define critical activities and derive time‑based recovery requirements for decisions.
+This training module teaches how to conduct ISO 22301-aligned BIA, identify critical activities, and derive time-based recovery requirements for decisions.

 High-availability data center environment with illuminated server racks, representing business impact analysis, critical activity identification, and ISO 22301-aligned time-based recovery requirements for decision-ready continuity planning.